-Enjoy an in-depth exploration of one of Greenland's most remote regions with the Essential Greenland: Southern Coasts and Disko Bay expedition.
-As you cruise around this enchanting island, sailing from the icy waters of the little-visited east coast, down to the lush southern tip and up to the charming communities and glaciers of the west coast, spectacular, unspoiled wonders await wherever you go.
+Enjoy an in-depth exploration of one of Greenland's most remote regions as you cruise around this enchanting island, sailing from the icy waters of the little-visited east coast, down to the lush southern tip and up to the charming communities and glaciers of the west coast.

-Highlights include: Search for iconic arctic wildlife, such as whales, seals and seabird; explore the Ilulissat Icefjord and Kujataa farming communities, both UNESCO World Heritage Sites; meet locals and experience traditional Inuit settlements; visit Norse historical sites and learn about this fascinating culture; cruise in a Zodiac to explore icebergs, glaciers, fjords and more; and immerse yourself in the icy realm of the Arctic with optional kayaking adventures.
+Highlights include: Search for iconic arctic wildlife, such as whales, seals and seabird, explore the Ilulissat Icefjord and Kujataa farming communities, meet locals and experience traditional Inuit settlements, visit Norse historical sites and learn about this fascinating culture, cruise in a Zodiac to explore icebergs, glaciers, fjords and more.

 Day 1: Reykjavik, Iceland Arrive in the Icelandic capital and make your way to your included hotel.
 You will have the day to explore the city on your own.